 As long as the device is in manual operation, the two rotary knobs are used to adjust set values, as well as setting the parameters in SETTINGS and MENU.
-For a detailed description of the individual functions see section "3.4.
-Manual operation".
+For a detailed description of the individual functions see section "3.4 Manual operation" on page 44.